 - 1 teaspoon cinnamon (my addition)

-Per the original recipe, I put the bananas, butter and sugar in a mixer and mixed until smooth.
+Per the original recipe, I put the bananas, butter, and sugar in a mixer and mixed until smooth.
 Add in eggs and vanilla and mix.
 Sift together dry ingredients then slowly mix with wet mixture.

 Grease the inside of a rice cooker, add batter and start.
-Cooking time depends on brand of rice cooker but it should bake around 90 minutes.
+Cooking time depends on the brand of rice cooker but it should bake around 90 minutes.

 I tried out two recipes for the mac n cheese–you want the addition of sour cream & you only need to cook the mixture for 17-18 minutes and then remove from heat and add in your cheese.